What is Self-Esteem in Childhood?

 It is normal to see some ebb and flow in children’s self-esteem.
 Usually, toddlers and preschoolers are pretty impressed with themselves.
 They may say things like, “I can run faster than anyone in the world!”
 That behavior is perfectly normal at this age.
 As children grow, they may start evaluating themselves against others and may have unrealistic expectations of their own abilities, leading to disappointment or lowered self-esteem.

-1. Succumbing to peer pressure: Children with low self-esteem often find it harder to resist the pressure to try risky activities, such as underage drinking, drugs, and sneaking out of the house
+Children with low self-esteem often find it harder to resist the pressure to try risky activities, such as underage drinking, drugs, and sneaking out of the house.

-2. Making unhealthy choices: Children with low self-esteem may make choices that lead to unhealthy habits, like self-harm, turning to drugs, or other addictions like overeating or binge dieting
+Children with low self-esteem may make choices that lead to unhealthy habits, like self-harm, turning to drugs, or other addictions like overeating or binge dieting.

-3. Excessively self-criticizing: Children with low self-esteem may make negative self-statements that are broad and unfounded such as, “I’m the dumbest person in this class” or “everyone knows I am horrible at math”
+Children with low self-esteem may make negative self-statements that are broad and unfounded.
+They might say, “I’m the dumbest person in this class,” or “everyone knows I am horrible at math.”

-4. Unfair comparisons: Children with low self-esteem may compare themselves to other kids who are extremely good at a sport or activity due to years of previous experience.
+Children with low self-esteem may compare themselves to other kids who are extremely good at a sport or activity due to years of previous experience.
 They may start a new activity and then quickly argue that the other kids are better at soccer, singing, or playing the violin.
-That may be true, but your child is not considering the fact that the other children put in a lot of effort to perform at that level
+That may be true, but your child is not considering the fact that the other children put in a lot of effort to perform at that level.

-5. Poor self-reliance: Children with low self-esteem often expect parents to make things easy on them.
+Children with low self-esteem often expect parents to make things easy on them.
 They may rely on parents to walk them through homework, even when they know what to do.
-Kids who wait for adults to guide them will struggle with self-esteem because they start to believe they cannot do it on their own
+Kids who wait for adults to guide them will struggle with self-esteem because they start to believe they cannot do it on their own.

-6. Statements of inadequacy or a lack of worth: Children with low self-esteem may make negative self-statements frequently.
+Children with low self-esteem may make negative self-statements frequently.
 They may say, “I’m not good enough,” “I’m the worst,” “No one cares about me,” or “Everyone knows I am the worst reader in the class.”
 Often, young children expect perfection or compare themselves unfairly to others.
 The best way to combat this is to offer comments like, “How do you know for sure?” or “Is that a fact?”
-Sometimes, they may realize that these negative self-statements are unfounded
+Sometimes, they may realize these negative self-statements are unfounded.

-7. Negative self-fulfilling prophecies: Children with low self-esteem may experience additional negativity.
+Children with low self-esteem may experience additional negativity.
 Unfortunately, some of these negative self-statements become a self-fulfilling prophecy.
-They may make statements like, “See, I am horrible at math.
+They may say, “See, I am horrible at math.
 I will surely fail the class.”
 They believe they cannot pass, do not apply adequate effort, and then they actually do fail.
-These self-fulfilling prophecies can be extremely damaging to self-esteem
+These self-fulfilling prophecies can be highly damaging to self-esteem.

 Way #1 to improve self-esteem: use positive attributions

-One important way to improve self-esteem is to understand what psychologists call ‘attribution theory.’
-This theory proposes that people with a high self-esteem interpret failure experiences differently.
+One meaningful way to improve self-esteem is to understand what psychologists call ‘attribution theory.’
+This theory proposes that people with high self-esteem interpret failure experiences differently.

 “Unhappy people tend to attribute failures to global, unchangeable, and personal factors” .